 On the hunt for the perfect jet ski wetsuit or drysuit?
 In today’s guide, we explain the pros and cons of both of these for jet skiing and recommend some of our favorites.
 There’s also a handy fitting guide too.

 For most people, jet skiing is a seasonal hobby.
-However, a good jet ski wetsuit or jet ski drysuit can allow your season to start sooner, and end later.
+However, a good PWC wetsuit or drysuit can allow your season to start sooner, and end later.

-Most watercraft enthusiast would agree that the more days you can spend out on the water, the better.
-Finding the best jet ski wetsuit and drysuit can be tricky, especially if you’re a heavy set person or on a budget.
+Finding the best wetsuit for jet skiing (or drysuit) can be tricky, especially if you’re a heavy set person or on a budget.
 This guide has options for people of all shapes, sizes, and budgets.